Tag Archives for " bacteria "

 The word “toxin” causes my ears and eyes to perk up, because these are the types of substances that cause illness and even death.
 Thankfully, it is increasingly possible to avoid toxins by understanding where they live and how they’re spread.
 Science is advancing very rapidly to show us how to manage our environments, food, lifestyle and even our bodies to live more healthfully.
 Endotoxins come from Gram-negative bacteria, and Exotoxins can come from either Gram-positive or -negative bacteria so we’ll start with what the “Gram” test means.

 Bacteria can be classed into two different groups: “Gram-negative” or “Gram-positive”.
-These classes are based on a test developed by scientist Chritian Gram in 1884, which differentiates the bacteria using a purple stain.
-According to webmd.com, bacteria either have a hard, outer shell, or a thick, mesh-like membrane called peptidoglycan.
+These classes are based on a test developed by scientist Christian Gram in 1884, which differentiates the bacteria using a purple stain.
+According to webmd.com, bacteria either have a hard outer shell, or a thick, mesh-like membrane called peptidoglycan.
 The hard outer shell will resist the purple stain, and show up as a red color.
 These are called “gram negative” because the purple stain did not show.
 Bacteria with the peptidoglycan absorb the purple stain much more easily and are called “gram positive”.
 The stain also tells more characteristics about the bacteria and the way it interacts with treatment.

 The peptidoglycan layer of Gram-negative bacteria is much thinner than that of gram-positive bacilli; instead Gram-negative have a hard, protective outer shell, making them harder to kill because of their harder cell wall.
 When their cell wall is disturbed, or the bacteria are dead or dying, gram-negative bacteria release endotoxins that can make symptoms of illness worse.
 In contrast, exotoxins are produced inside the bacteria and may be released while the bacteria cell is living, or during its death.